-Vermont College of Fine Arts complies with the Family Educational Rights and Privacy Act of 1974 (FERPA), as amended.
+VCFA complies with the Family Educational Rights and Privacy Act of 1974 (FERPA), as amended.
 The purpose of the act is to afford certain rights to students concerning their education records.
 The primary rights afforded are the right to inspect and review the education records, the right to seek to have the records amended and the right to have some control over the disclosure of information from the records.
-The Act does not apply to students admitted to Vermont College of Fine Arts who have not officially enrolled.
+The Act does not apply to students admitted to VCFA who have not officially enrolled.
 VCFA affords all of the rights under the law to its students.